happy family of three

 Options for Individual & Family Health Insurance Plans

-Remember that plans can differ in the quality that they offer.
-Some may cover almost any doctor and service.
-Meanwhile, others may be extremely limiting.
+Remember that plans can differ in quality.
+Some may cover almost any doctor and service, while others may be extremely limiting.
 This is true for both individual and family health insurance.

 So, outside of financial research (which can be strenuous and tiring), you should understand plan types and how their quality could impact your care.

-Below are some plan options that your insurer may offer you and the quality differences between them.
+Below are some plan options that your insurer may offer you and their quality differences.

-1. PPO Plans provide a wide network of doctors and specialists that you can visit at a reduced rate.
+1. PPO Plans provide a wide network of doctors and specialists you can visit at a reduced rate.
 Typically, people on this plan don’t need to choose a primary care physician (PCP).
-This kind of plan also includes a deductible, copays, and coinsurance for certain services.
+This plan also includes a deductible, copays, and coinsurance for certain services.

-4. Catastrophic health plans are bare minimum coverage and are meant for people under 30 years old or for those who qualify for a hardship exemption.
-To see if you qualify, please speak with a licensed agent or your healthcare provider.
+4. Catastrophic health plans provide bare minimum coverage and are meant for people under 30 or for those who qualify for a hardship exemption.
+Please speak with a licensed agent or your healthcare provider to see if you qualify.

 shutterstock 1814781029-4